Lancashire Mind: @Therapies

 Cognitive Behavioural Therapy (CBT)

-CBT is a team effort, with tasks to do between sessions, called “homework,” which helps you stay on track.
+CBT is a team effort, with tasks to do between sessions, called “homework,” which help you stay on track and make steady progress.

 Frequently asked questions